arvidsson/LightsOut.js/README.md

 LightsOut.js
 ============

 A simple lights out clone.
+I created it in order to learn more about JavaScript.